 The longer a person is exposed to an infected person, the higher the risk of exposure or transmission.
 The infectious period of close contact begins two calendar days before the onset of symptoms (for a symptomatic person) or two calendar days before the positive sample was obtained (for an asymptomatic person).
 If the case was symptomatic (e.g., coughing, sneezing), persons with briefer periods of exposure may also be considered contacts.
-Asymptomatic persons who have had lab-confirmed COVID-19 within the past 90 days or who are fully vaccinated, according to CDC guidelines, are not required to be excluded if identified as a close contact to a confirmed case.
+Persons who have had lab-confirmed COVID-19 within the past 90 days who are asymptomatic or those fully vaccinated, according to CDC guidelines, are not required to be excluded if identified as a close contact to a confirmed case.